conradakunga/Blog/_posts/2025-10-10-what-is-the-largest-duration-a-timespan-can-store-in-c-net.md

 I found myself wondering - **what is the largest duration this can store**?

-I need not have looked far. there is a [TimeSpan.MaxValue](https://learn.microsoft.com/en-us/dotnet/api/system.timespan.maxvalue?view=net-9.0) property that has everything we need.
+I need not have looked far - there is a [TimeSpan.MaxValue](https://learn.microsoft.com/en-us/dotnet/api/system.timespan.maxvalue?view=net-9.0) property that has everything we need.

 ```c#
 Console.WriteLine($"{TimeSpan.MaxValue.TotalDays:#,0} days");